Corerishi/VitalGaze---AI-Based-Facial-Toxication-Skin-Analysis/README.md

-# Facial Health Analyzer 🏥💻
+# VitalGaze---AI-Based-Facial-Toxication-Skin-Analysis 🏥💻
 _A real-time facial health assessment tool using OpenCV, MediaPipe, and AI._

 ---

 ## 📌 Overview
-Facial Health Analyzer is a Python-based application that detects various facial health indicators, including:
+VitalGaze---AI-Based-Facial-Toxication-Skin-Analysis is a Python-based application that detects various facial health indicators, including:

-✅ **Pimples & Skin Redness** – Analyzes skin conditions using image processing
-✅ **Eye Droopiness** – Identifies tiredness and potential drowsiness
+✅ **Pimples & Skin Redness** – Utilizes image processing to assess skin health ✅ **Eye Droopiness** – Detects signs of fatigue and potential drowsiness
-✅ **Toxication Detection** – Detects signs of intoxication based on redness and eye openness
-✅ **Real-time Analysis** – Capture live images via webcam and get instant results
+✅ **Toxication Detection** – Analyzes eye openness and facial redness to determine possible intoxication ✅ **Live Webcam Monitoring** – Provides instant results through real-time facial analysis

-Built using `OpenCV`, `MediaPipe`, `Tkinter`, and `NumPy`, this tool provides a user-friendly interface for analyzing facial health.
+This application is developed using `OpenCV`, `MediaPipe`, `Tkinter`, and `NumPy`, featuring an interactive and easy-to-use interface.

 ---